 Just like the issue of medical marijuana, there is no CLINICAL proof

-that the Liberation procedure is helping anyone with MS.
+that the Liberation procedure (or pot) is helping anyone with MS, or that

 I think most people with MS know about CCSVI.

 Click the icon below to go to my YouTube video on the topic.

 Of course, Be skeptical; It was only when the link between patents

 owned by Zamboni and those used in the machines required to diagnose